contentful/live-preview/examples/content-source-maps-apollo/README.md

-> ⚠️ **This feature is currently in alpha for selected customers.**
+> ⚠️ **Content Source Maps are only available on our Premium plan.
+Vercel Content Links are only available on Vercel Pro and Enterprise plans.**

-# Next.js App Router GraphQL Content Source Maps example
+# Next.js App Router GraphQL with Apollo Content Source Maps example

 This is an example project that demonstrates how to use Content Source Maps with a Next.js App Router application.
-It is using the GraphQL API of Contentful.
+It is using the GraphQL API of Contentful using Apollo.

 ## What?